hoeverc/bronze-meerkat/README.md

 # bronze-meerkat
-Repository for the Bronze Meerkat project
+Repository for the Bronze Meerkat project, a MATLAB based (fitness) activity tracker/database/analysis tool.
+Currently nothing more than playground for some prototype implementations.